Skip to content

 “Sometimes the smallest step in the right direction ends up being the biggest step of your life.
 Tiptoe if you must, but take a step.”
 (Naeem Callaway)

-When you aren’t moving, you have inertia of rest.
+When you are not in motion or moving forward in your life, you have inertia of rest.
 It may be hard at first, but you can break out of that state.
 It will take an outside force to make that change.
-That force is your ability to take a step, to make an intentional decision to start to move forward, even if only a little bit.
+That force is your God-given ability to choose, to take a step, to make an intentional decision to move forward, even if only a little bit.
+And to ask for God’s help along the way.

 Once you do something, and then something else, you will establish inertia of motion.
 It will now be easier to stay in motion and use your own momentum to keep moving forward.
 You will find yourself making more and more progress.